 Particulars March 31, 2024 March 31, 2023

-Ca egory
+Cat egory

-a) Direct Expo sure
+a) Direct Exposure •

-(i) Residen tial Mortgages
+(i) Residential Mortgages

-will be o Housing fully secured by mortgages on residential property that is or occupied by the borrower or that is rented (of the above Individual Loans up to Rs.15 lakh as at March 31, 2024 and March 31, 2023 is 1.89 Crores and Rs.
+Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented (of the above Individual Housing Loans up to Rs.15 lakh as at March 31, 2024 and March 31, 2023 is Rs.4,891.89 Crores and Rs.
 5,002.06 Crores respectively) 12,718.40 11,576.71

-(ii) Comme rcial Real Estate-
+(ii) Commercial Real Estate- •

-retail sp building space, h Secured by mortgages on commercial real estates (office buildings, bace, multipurpose commercial premises, multi-family residential s, multi-tenanted commercial premises, industrial or warehouse notels land acquisition, development and construction, etc,).
-Exposure lso include non-fund based (NFB) limits; 794.97 904.48
+Lending Secured by mortgages on commercial real estates (office buildings, retail space, multipurpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels land acquisition, development and construction, etc.,).
+Exposure would also include non-fund based (NFB) limits; 794.97 904.48

-(iii) Investm exposur ents in Mortgage Backed Securities (MBS) and other securities res -
+(iii) Investments in Mortgage Backed Securities (MBS) and other securities exposures -

-a) Res idential - -
+a) Residential - -

-b) Cor nmercial Real Estate - -
+b) Commercial Real Estate - -

-b) Indirect Exp osure
+b) Indirect Exposure

-and non-fund based exposures on National Housing Bank (NHB) J Finance Companies (HFCs) - -
+Fund based and non-fund based exposures on National Housing Bank (NHB) and Housing Finance Companies (HFCs) - -

-Tot al exposure t o real estate sector 13,513.37 12,481.19
+Tot al exposure to real estate sector 13,513.37 12,481.19

-Note 31.8 : Exposure to Capital Market
+Note 31.8: Exposure to Capital Market

-Particulars March 31, 2024 March 31, 2023 direct investment in equity shares, convertible bonds, convertible debentures and units of equity- oriented mutual funds the corpus of which is not exclusively invested in corporate debt; 31.60 31.60 (ii) advances against shares/bonds/debentures or other securities or on clean basis to individuals for investment in shares (including IPOs /ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds; - - (iii) advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; - - (iv) advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares/convertible bonds / convertible debentures / units of equity oriented mutual funds does not fully cover the advances; - - (v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers; - - (vi) loans sanctioned to corporates against the security of shares/ bonds/debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; - - (vii) bridge loans to companies against expected equity flows / issues; - - (viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds - - (ix) Financing to stockbrokers for margin trading - - (x) All exposures to Alternative Investment Funds: - - Total Exposure to Capital Market 31.60 31.60
+Particulars March 31, 2024 March 31, 2023 (i) direct investment in equity shares, convertible bonds, convertible debentures and units of equity- oriented mutual funds the corpus of which is not exclusively invested in corporate debt; 31.60 31.60 (ii) advances against shares/bonds/debentures or other securities or on clean bas to individuals for investment in shares (including IPOs /ESOPs), convertib bonds, convertible debentures, and units of equity-oriented mutual funds; - (iii) advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary securit - (iv) advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares/convertible bond / convertible debentures / units of equity oriented mutual funds does not full cover the advances; ed ds - (v) secured and unsecured advances to stockbrokers and guarantees issued of behalf of stockbrokers and market makers; on - - (vi) loans sanctioned to corporates against the security of shares/ bonds/debenture or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; - (vii) bridge loans to companies against expected equity flows / issues; - - (viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds - (ix) Financing to stockbrokers for margin trading - - (x) All exposures to Alternative Investment Funds: - - Total Exposure to Capital Market 31.60 31.60

-Note 31.9 : Details of financing of parent Company products :
+Note 31.9: Details of financing of parent Company products: